Bristol Hornet Nest Removal

 We are commonly called to suspected Hornets nests across Bristol at the start of the year in April and May, but these are almost always queens of other species preparing new nests or looking for suitable nesting sites.
 It is not until mid July that we get the calls to deal with massive wasps and know that this time it is likely to be the real thing.

-Where control is felt absolutely necessary, re-siting of Hornets nests has been done successfully and for this reason, could be seen as a billable option for the customer to consider where they are environmentally conscientious and you have the expertise and an appropriate place to safely re-site the nest.
+Where control is felt absolutely necessary, re-siting of Hornets nests has been attempted successfully and for this reason, could be seen as a billable option for you to consider where you are environmentally conscientious and you have the expertise and an appropriate place to safely re-site the nest.

 So we now know that Hornets can certainly pack a powerful sting and just the site of one can create anxiety in many people.
 In reality however, as long as you stay out of the flight path to their nest, they are unlikely to sting or attack.
 Once captured prey is dismembered and only the thorax with its flight muscles is returned to the nest.